stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

   Create a kubeconfig for the SKE cluster with name "my-cluster" and set the expiration time to 2 months
   $ stackit ske kubeconfig create my-cluster --expiration 2M

-  Create a kubeconfig for the SKE cluster with name "my-cluster" in a custom location
+  Create a kubeconfig for the SKE cluster with name "my-cluster" in a custom filepath
-  $ stackit ske kubeconfig create my-cluster --location /path/to/config
+  $ stackit ske kubeconfig create my-cluster --filepath /path/to/config
 ```

 ### Options

 ```
   -e, --expiration string   Expiration time for the kubeconfig in seconds(s), minutes(m), hours(h), days(d) or months(M).
 Example: 30d.
 By default, expiration time is 1h
+      --filepath string     Path to create the kubeconfig file.
+By default, the kubeconfig is created in the .kube folder, in the user's home directory.
   -h, --help                Help for "stackit ske kubeconfig create"
-      --location string     Folder location to store the kubeconfig file.
-By default, the kubeconfig is created in the .kube folder, in the user's home directory.
 ```

 ### Options inherited from parent commands